groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/image-to-image.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert IMAGE to IMAGE in C#"
+    title_left: "Steps to Convert Image to Image in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the IMAGE file to IMAGE using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the Image file to Image using a few lines of code.

-        *   Create an instance of Converter class and load the IMAGE file with full path
+        *   Create an instance of Converter class and load the Image file with full path
         *   Create & set ConvertOptions for the image type
-        *   Call Converter.Convert method and pass the full path and format (IMAGE) as parameter
+        *   Call Converter.Convert method and pass the full path and format (Image) as parameter

     title_right: "System Requirements"
     content_right: |